ripsawridge/site/site/contents/_cma/2006/shorts.md

-I picked an easy ski tour to a pass called the Gröbner Hals.
+I picked an easy ski tour to a pass called the GrÃ¶bner Hals.
 It is near a very pretty mountain lake called the Achensee, and a town at it's north side called Achenkirch.
 I escaped the perpetual fog over Munich and was parked at the Kinderhotel at the base of the route after an hour and twenty minutes of driving.